Integrating Strength Training into Marathon & Half‑Marathon Plans: Structured, Sync‑Ready Workouts

 Closing thoughts – your next step

-Running is a conversation between your brain, your muscles and the ground beneath you.
-By inviting strength training into that dialogue, you give your body a richer vocabulary – one that includes power, stability and resilience.
-The next time you see a hill, a long run or a tired leg, remember that you have the tools to respond intelligently, guided by personalised zones and an adaptive plan that respects your daily readiness.
+Running is a conversation between your mind, your muscles and the earth you’re running on.
+Bring strength training into that chat, and your body gains new abilities – power, stability and toughness.
+The next time you face a hill, a long Sunday run or legs that feel tired, you’ll know you have the knowledge and the training to respond with a plan tailored to you.

 References